-During the second quarter of fiscal year 2018, there were no significant changes to our quantitative and qualitative disclosures about market risk.
+During the third quarter of fiscal year 2018, there were no significant changes to our quantitative and qualitative disclosures about market risk.
 Please refer to Part II, Item 7A.
-Quantitative and Qualitative Disclosures about Market Risk included in our Annual Report on Form 10-K for the fiscal year ended November 30, 2017 for a more complete discussion of the market risks we encounter.
+Quantitative and Qualitative Disclosures about Market Risk included in our Annual Report for a more complete discussion of the market risks we encounter.